digital-craftsman-de/cqs-routing/docs/routing.md

 All parameters except `dtoClass` and `handlerClass` are optional.
 You might only need to define those when you only need the default components for the other parameters ([configured in the `cqrs.yaml`](./configuration.md)).

-To reduce the noise in the routes even further, you can use the `RouteBuilder` which chooses the controller depending on the function used, uses `POST` as default method and handles the defaults generation for you:
+To reduce the noise in the routes even further, it's **highly recommended** to use the `RouteBuilder`.
+It chooses the controller depending on the function used, uses `POST` as default method, generates the name from the path and handles the route payload generation for you.
+The above example can be rewritten like this:

 ```php
 return static function (RoutingConfigurator $routes) {